ic-pcg/waveFunctionCollapse/README.md

 ### Input

-The input consists of several files separeted into two groups: **constraints and images**.
+The input consists of several files separated into two groups: **constraints and images**.

 #### Constraints
 Constrains is a single .xml file formatted as the following example: